expdalex/timer/README.md

 # timer
-This is a timer on nativeJS
+This is the timer function on nativeJS

+The function takes 1 agrument: deadline - countdown time/